 I usually use about ⅓ teaspoon of the seasoning on each side.

 Store in a sealed container or mason jar in a dry and cool place.
 It will last about a year.

 This recipe was published in 2021 and updated in June 2022 to include new photos and information, plus a few recipe modifications.

 Tips for Success

-- Add about ¼ teaspoon of seasoning on each side of a burger patty, or to taste.
+- Season generously.
+I use about ⅓ teaspoon of the burger seasoning on each side of a burger patty.

 - 1 teaspoon smoked paprika

 - 2 teaspoons garlic powder